 - And bonds sold on premium

-- Issue Date: 1st Jan 2018
+Issue Date: 1st Jan 2018

 Face Value: $100,000

-- Stated Rate/Nominal Rate/Coupon Rate/APR: 6%
+Stated Rate/Nominal Rate/Coupon Rate/APR: 6%

-- Market Rate / Effective Annual Interest Rate: 8%
+Market Rate / Effective Annual Interest Rate: 8%

-- Maturity Period: 3 years
+Maturity Period: 3 years

-- Interest Payment Frequency: Semi-annually
+Interest Payment Frequency: Semi-annually

-- Issue Price: $94,757.86 (the bond is selling on discount)
+Issue Price: $94,757.86 (the bond is selling at a discount)

 This is how you will record the transactions that happened on the date 1st Jan 2018.

-Your company has received a cash of amount $94,757.86.
+The company has received cash of amount $94,757.86.
 Debits increase assets: so, debit Cash $94,757.86.

-Your company has to pay off the $100,000 (face value of the bond) after 3 years (as the maturity of the bond is 3 years).
-So, $100,000 is credited to the account Bonds Payable.
+It has to pay off the $100,000 (face value of the bond) after 3 years (as the maturity of the bond is 3 years).
+So, we have credited $100,000 to the account “Bonds Payable”.

-Now let’s deal with the Discount on Bonds Payable account.
-This account is created to adjust the discounted amount of the bond.
+Now let’s deal with the “Discount on Bonds Payable” account.
+We created this account to adjust the discounted amount of the bond.

 It is a liability account and we know that debits decrease a liability account (above image).
 But debits increase this Discount on Bonds Payable account.
 This is why it is called a contra account.
-So, debit Discount on Bonds Payable $5242.14.
+So, the debit Discount on Bonds Payable is $5242.14.

-Step 2: Posting
+Step 2: Prepare General Ledger